Richard Lingeman

 Biographer.
 Historian.
 Editor.
 Journalist.
 Satirist

-My latest book is The Noir Forties, published in November.
+My most recent book is The Noir Forties, published in November 2012.

 REVIEWS: